 - Additional expenses incurred for interest/recreational activities

-- Accommodationm fees for staying at N-House
+- Accommodation fees for staying at N-House (Subsidy will be provided but subject to approval)

 - Air ticket and visa for the Overseas Study Mission